aditikhatri/Traffic_sign_recognition/README.md

 We have used	convolutional	neural	networks	(CNN)	to	classify	the	traffic	signs	and	we	used	color based	segmentation	to	extract/crop	signs	from	images.
-We deployed the model on web using flask and Html/css and java script .
+We deployed the model on web using flask,  Html/css and java script .
 ## Screenshots

 <img src="https://user-images.githubusercontent.com/63184114/126889551-f89d3ea8-4656-4985-8b10-c1f36717b553.png" width="30%">.